gabri0e/gabri0e/README.md

-- hi!my name's joao i'm a studant of brazil ]
+- hi! my name's joao i'm a brazilian studant and i want to lear program